davidkatz/birthday-remover/README.txt

 README
 ------

-This simple AppleScript iterates over your OS X AddressBook.
+This simple AppleScript iterates over your OS X Address Book.
 For each contact, it asks you if you want to 'Keep' or 'Remove' that contact's birthday.

 WHY